abearly/ScientiaMobileAngular/Exercise3/readme.md

 | 2  | test_admin | Test Admin | testadmin | admin | 9d62hdo39a |

 <a name="fn4"></a>
-[4] This is to prevent a user from removing themselves while logged in
+[4] This is to prevent a user from removing/downgrading themselves while logged in